-As we saw in last Friday’s devotion, the first sentence in Ephesians 4:26 reads, “Be angry but do not sin.”
+As we saw in the last devotion, the first sentence in Ephesians 4:26 reads, “Be angry but do not sin.”
 The main point is simple and direct: When you are angry, don’t sin.
 The wording seems to imply that it is actually possible to be angry without doing something wrong.
 Is that true?
 Or is anger always wrong, at least to some extent?

 I used to think anger was never okay because, quite frankly, my own experience of anger was so mixed up with sin that I couldn’t separate the two.
 In my family of origin, my father rarely got angry.
 He was almost always a pleasant, patient man.
 But, once or twice a year, he did get angry.
 These incidents were some of the scariest experiences of my young life.
 My dad never beat me or my siblings or said terrible things to us.
 But he did act and speak in ways that weren’t consistent with “Be angry but do not sin.”

 Though I hate to admit it, I grew up to be quite a bit like my dad.
-Even as a boy I was also patient and cheerful most of the time.
+Even as a boy, I was also patient and cheerful most of the time.
 But when I got angry then I’d do and say things that were clearly wrong.
 This pattern of behavior continued into adulthood.
 If you don’t believe me, just ask my wife!

 Given my experience of anger received and anger expressed, I used to be inclined to believe that all anger was sinful.
 That’s the only reality I knew.
 Plus, there were some verses in the Bible that appeared to support this conclusion.
-In Ephesians 4:31, for example, it says, “Put away from you all bitterness and wrath and anger and wrangling and slander, together with all malice.”
+Ephesians 4:31, for example, says, “Put away from you all bitterness and wrath and anger and wrangling and slander, together with all malice.”
 Doesn’t this imply that all anger is wrong and should be cast away?
 (I’ll answer this question in a few days when we get to Ephesians 4:31.)